sumup-oss/circuit-ui/MIGRATION.md

 Any accessible label props that were previously optional are now required and enforced in all components.

-To help identify places where accessible labels are missing (even if an app is built with TypeScript, some configurations will not break the build if required props are missing in JavaScript files), components will throw runtime errors in development at missing labels.
+To help identify places where accessible labels are missing, components throw runtime errors in development at missing labels.
 Production and testing builds are not affected.

 During the migration and while the missing labels are still being added, you can use an escape hatch to continue running the app in development without throwing accessibility errors.

 In your app, expose the `UNSAFE_DISABLE_ACCESSIBILITY_ERRORS` environment variable.
-You can use the [Webpack `DefinePlugin`](https://webpack.js.org/plugins/define-plugin/) ([here's an example](https://github.com/sumup-oss/circuit-ui/blob/main/.storybook/main.js#L45-L53) in the Circuit UI Storybook config) or, if your app uses Next.js, you can declare the variable in your `next.config.js` ([here's an example](https://github.com/sumup/ze-dashboard/blob/master/next.config.js#L78) in the SumUp merchant dashboard).
+You can use the [Webpack `DefinePlugin`](https://webpack.js.org/plugins/define-plugin/) ([here's an example](https://github.com/sumup-oss/circuit-ui/blob/main/.storybook/main.js#L45-L53) in the Circuit UI Storybook config) or, if your app uses Next.js, you can declare the variable in your `next.config.js` ([Next.js documentation](https://nextjs.org/docs/api-reference/next.config.js/environment-variables)).

 Now, if you want to turn off the accessibility errors temporarily, run the development app with the environment variable set to `true`: